emxsys/worldwind-web-app-tutorial/docs/index.md

 #### Summary

 At this stage you have a functioning prototype of the web app.
-The menu system is functional and responsive, the _Layers_, _Markers_ and _Settings_ buttons open their respective panels, and the _Search_ button opens the Preview modal dialog.
+The menu system is functional and responsive:

+- The _Layers_, _Markers_ and _Settings_ buttons open their respective panels
+- The _Search_ button opens the _Preview_ modal dialog
-Ths _WorldWind_ branding text is a link to an external page.
+- The branding text is a link to an external page
+- The `<canvas/>` element reserved for the globe is the full width of the page

 ##### Lession 1 Code

-Here's the complete code for this lesson: a web app prototype sans globe.
+Here's the complete code for lesson 1: A web app prototype sans globe.
 <script async src="//jsfiddle.net/emxsys/wun3zg0c/embed/"></script>

 Following are some explanations of the components used in the HTML.
 If you're not